 Click farms are currently the biggest problem on social media.
 With countless businesses using click farms to go viral and push their agenda, many are now wondering: what is a click farm?

 Have you ever stopped to think about how many likes on an article are real or bots?
 Probably not.
-But why should you care in the first place?
+But why should you care about fake clicks in the first place?

-In recent years there has been a considerable increase in social media fraud where things such as likes and followers can be bought on the internet.
-Provided by organized click farms, these farms allow individuals and businesses to purchase thousands of likes for just a few dollars.
+In recent years there has been a considerable increase in click fraud on social media platforms where things such as likes, followers, or even fake reviews can be bought on the internet.
+Provided by organised click farms, these farms allow individuals and businesses to purchase thousands of likes for just a few dollars.

 With more likes often meaning more attention, many users are now investing in these fake likes from click farms in the hopes of increasing their exposure.